tciuro/random-thoughts/vapor/hosting on Mac/README.md

 - open a browser window and check that nginx serves the boilerplate file when hitting https://yourdomain.com.
 - final check: verify that your Vapor app receives the request, only this time we'll issue the request which will go through nginx and then redirected to http://localhost:8080 (e.g. check that this works: https://yourdomain.com/hello).

+⚠️ **Important!** ⚠️

+Two things:

+1. Full Disk Access

+    Beginning with Mojave, I believe, the security measures have tighten up the grip.
+    In general, scripts will not be allowed to run unless they're given proper authorization.
+So far, the only way I've found to do that is to add `bash` (or your shell of choice) to `System Preferences > Security & Privacy > Full Disk Access`.
+    If there's a safer way to do this, please let me know! 🙏🏻

+2. FileVault

+	I found out that activating FileVault on the server... is a bad idea™.
+The reason is that launch daemons will only start *after* the volume has been unlocked.
+So, if you want this to work, turn off FileVault and put a Doberman in front of your Mac.

 ### Let's Encrypt: Choose how to set up automatic renewal

 The official instructions set up automatic renewal via `crontab`.
 There's also the option to use `Launch Services`, which I personally prefer.
 These are the options: